 Andy McIntosh, born 1969 Perth, Scotland

+Andy McIntosh was born in Perth, Scotland in 1969.
 Growing up in Perth, Andy first exhibited at the Perth Art Festival at age 16.
-To his relief, he sold half of the works exhibited – now he knew he was destined for a career in art.
-However, he decided to take the “sensible” route after graduating from Edinburgh College of Art in 1991, and became a graphic designer rather than a fine artist.
-In the end, it wasn’t a bad decision – he embarked on a successful 20-year career working in film, television, and on the web.
+Having sold half of the works exhibited, he felt he was destined for a career in art.
+However, he decided to take the “sensible” route after graduating from Edinburgh College of Art in 1991, and became a graphic designer rather than taking the fine art route.
+In the end, it wasn’t a bad decision – he embarked on a successful 20-year career working in digital design and production, as well and film and television.

-In 2006, McIntosh decided that he had waited too long to become a fine artist and began making again in earnest.
-Since then, he has exhibited widely in Edinburgh, showing with the Scottish Society of Artists in 2008, and as part of the Royal Scottish Academy’s Open Exhibition in 2013.
-In 2014 he exhibited at the Yosifu Contemporary Arts Centre in Taiwan, and co-created underwater vinyl scenes for new Gamma Camera Scanning Room at Royal Hospital for Sick Children in Edinburgh.
+In 2005, Andy decided that he had waited too long to move fine art into centre stage in his life and started working on the first of many exhibitions.
+Since then, he has exhibited widely in Edinburgh, showing regularly with the Scottish Society of Artists, and as part of the Royal Scottish Academy’s Open Exhibitions.
+In 2014 he exhibited at the Yosifu Contemporary Arts Centre in Taiwan.
 In 2015, graduate filmmaker Michal Korzonek made a short film about Andy’s career, entitled ‘Green with Orange.’
+View the video here >

 Commissions have included a centre-piece for Perth Museum and Art gallery in 2015 and a foot (leg) sculpture for Abbeyhill Footcare earlier this year.

 Inspired by artists like Kurt Schwitters and Marcel Duchamp, Andy McIntosh explores the possibilities for recycling and renewal in found objects and scrap.
 His work presents the “readymade” from a 21st century perspective.

 “I am a painter and I nail my pictures together.”